DataDog/datadog-api-client-go/api/v2/datadog/docs/RolesApi.md

 > UsersResponse RemoveUserFromRole(ctx, roleId, body)

-Remove a user from a role
+Removes a user from a role.

 ### Example